quicksilver/GoogleChrome-qsplugin/Documentation.markdown

 The following new types are defined:

-* **Chrome tab** - A currently open tab in Chrome.
+* **Chrome Tab** - A currently open tab in Chrome.
 Used as secondary type on URLs coming from Chrome tabs.

 ### Additional information ###